cjfuller/envless/README.md

 annoying if you want to write the scripts to manage your dev environment in python.

 `envless` provides a self-contained way for python scripts to declare and load their dependencies.
-Here's an example script to make the idea clearer that fetches and prints the `python.org` site:
+To make the idea clearer, here's an example script that fetches and prints the `python.org` site:

 ```python